-Cognitive Behavior therapy (CBT) is short-term evidence-based psychotherapy that is comprised of behavior therapy and cognitive therapy.
+Cognitive Behavior therapy (CBT) is a short-term, evidence-based psychotherapy that is comprised of behavior therapy and cognitive therapy.
 Behavior therapy traces its roots to early work done by Ivan Pavlov in the early 1900s and gained prominence in the 1950s.
 Cognitive therapy was developed by Aaron T. Beck in the 1960s and gained prominence in the 1970s.

 At CBC we offer Cognitive behavioral therapy (CBT) for children, adolescents, and adults who need help managing their emotions and overcoming problems in their lives.
 CBT is a comprehensive system of psychotherapy that goes beyond mere self-exploration to help clients learn specialized skills in order to reduce symptoms and problems, improve quality of life, and achieve life goals.

 CBT is based on the premise that thoughts, feelings, and behaviors influence each other, and in doing so, bring on and maintain negative emotions and psychological problems.
 Accordingly, CBT approaches help to prevent and treat psychological problems by targeting three main areas to help clients: